sapitts/moose/modules/solid_mechanics/doc/content/source/materials/crystal_plasticity/CrystalPlasticityHCPDislocationSlipBeyerleinUpdate.md

-`CrystalPlasticityHCPDislocationSlipBeyerleinUpdate` is designed to be used in conjunction with the [ComputeMultipleCrystalPlasticityStress](/ComputeMultipleCrystalPlasticityStress.md) class to calculate the response of a FCC crystalline solid.
+`CrystalPlasticityHCPDislocationSlipBeyerleinUpdate` is designed to be used in conjunction with the [ComputeMultipleCrystalPlasticityStress](/ComputeMultipleCrystalPlasticityStress.md) class to calculate the response of a HCP crystalline solid.
 Details about the algorithm and specific stress and strain measures used in the `CrystalPlasticityUpdate` base class are given on the documentation page for [ComputeMultipleCrystalPlasticityStress](/ComputeMultipleCrystalPlasticityStress.md).

+As in other crystal plasticity constitutive models compatible with [ComputeMultipleCrystalPlasticityStress](/ComputeMultipleCrystalPlasticityStress.md), the user must supply the slip plane normal and slip direction information, and the lengths of the unit cell lattice parameters.
+Unlike other crystal plasticity constitutive models, `CrystalPlasticityHCPDislocationSlipBeyerleinUpdate` is set for use with the HCP lattice type only.
+Because of this lattice type requirement, four entries each are expected for both the slip plane normal and the slip direction vector entries.
 As in other crystal plasticity constitutive models compatible with [ComputeMultipleCrystalPlasticityStress](/ComputeMultipleCrystalPlasticityStress.md), the user must supply the slip plane normal and slip direction information, and the lengths of the unit cell lattice parameters.
 Unlike other crystal plasticity constitutive models, `CrystalPlasticityHCPDislocationSlipBeyerleinUpdate` is set for use with the HCP lattice type only.
 Because of this lattice type requirement, four entries each are expected for both the slip plane normal and the slip direction vector entries.